rustyeddy/rustyeddy.com/content/software/testing.md

 The test environment creates a _factory_ for producing well machined software.

-> High quality code can be developed and release quickly, with little risk of new failures.
+> High quality code can be developed and released quickly, with little risk of new failures.

 A good test rig will allow the developer to easily run selective tests from the _developers development process (REPL)_.
-The result is a much higher rate of software delivery with out an increase in error rates.
+The result is a much higher rate of software delivery without an increase in error rates.

 ## Automated vs. Manual Tests

-Tests are far more effective when the are clearly written down.
+Tests are far more effective when they are clearly written down.
 Even better, written down AND automated.

-It is inevitable that some tests, at least in certain industries may have to be conducted manually.
-Like making sure a robot hand does not break a glass bottle, for example.
-Ideally however, you will try automating tests as close to 100% of our tests as possible.
+It is inevitable that some tests, at least in certain industries, may have to be conducted manually.
+For example, making sure a robot hand does not break a glass bottle.
+Ideally however, you will try automating tests as close to 100% as possible.

 ### Complete Test Runs ALL the Time

-With automated tests it will be common to run a complete suite of tests for every software change, every fix, every addition of new code and even a complete test run after removing dead code.
+With automated tests, it will be common to run a complete suite of tests for every software change, every fix, every addition of new code and even a complete test run after removing dead code.